-To make your filling add the cream cheese, sour cream, eggs, spices and sweetener to a blender or food processor.
+To make your filling add the cream cheese, sour cream, eggs,vanilla, spices and sweetener to a blender or food processor.
 Mix the ingredients until there are no lumps.

-Once it is mixed remove 1 cup of the mixtures and set it aside.
+Once it is mixed remove 1 cup of the mixture and set it aside.

-Add in your pumpkin to the remaining mixture in your blender or processor.
+Add in your pumpkin into the remaining mixture in your blender or processor.

 Mix it well, you may want to taste for sweetness here, I always do to make sure it is sweet enough.
 Especially if you are using a sweetener other than the ones I mention.